martijnboers/gigscovery_backend/README.md

 - ENDPOINT 3: GET USER BINS

 Finally, concert clusters based on the songs of top artists and related artists from endpoint 2 will be returned in get_bins through latitude and longitude parameters.
-The date range as well as the radius around the given lcoation, and the top and related artists can be adjusted accordingly.
+The date range as well as the radius around the given location, and the top and related artists can be adjusted accordingly.

 # Disclaimer